Jump to content

 Is it the same for all rice?

-While the method for cooking rice doesn’t vary massively and therefore won’t make a difference in an air-fryer, there are some types of rice that just won’t work.
+While the method for cooking rice doesn’t vary massively and therefore won’t make a difference in an air fryer, there are some types of rice that just won’t work.

 Air-frying pre-cooked and ready-to-heat rice

 Ready-to-heat rice isn’t really a perfect fit for the air fryer – stick to the microwave.
 However, you can reheat leftovers from yesterday.
-It’s simply a case of placing them in an oven-proof dish, or a cake tin like we mentioned above, and making sure everything is evenly warmed throughout.
+It’s simply a case of placing them in an oven-proof dish, or a cake tin, as we mentioned above, and making sure everything is evenly warmed throughout.
 Make sure to remove the grate from the basket beforehand, to give you a little bit more clearance at the top.

 Throw in your favourite supporting ingredients, like some protein or veggies, and a splash of oil or butter, and you’ll be enjoying lightly toasted rice in no time.
 Aim to cook for around 15 mins (varying depending on how much is in the basket), stirring regularly to ensure everything gets cooked thoroughly.
 Although you can try this with any type of rice, long-grain is best, as short-grain can be a bit tricky when dry.

 Looking for some more inspiration on what to cook tonight?
 Check out our how-to page, full of step-by-step guides.
+You can also check our “how to use an air fryer guide” to make the best of it.